-Both temporal fine structure (TFS), which are all the detailed changes in the waveform of sound over short time, and the envelope of the speech signal are important for speech understanding.
-The more severe the hearing loss becomes, the use of the TFS gets of lesser importance or even completely lost since people with severe-to-profound hearing loss are not able to extract useful information from the TFS due to their distorted temporal resolution.
-Instead they more and more rely on the envelope information.
-Since this information may be the only one left it is crucial to keep the shape of that envelope best possible when the speech signal gets amplified by a hearing aid.
+Both temporal fine structure (TFS), which are all the detailed changes in the waveform of sound over a short period of time, and the envelope of the speech signal are important for speech understanding.
+As hearing loss becomes more severe, the use of TFS becomes less important or is completely lost, since people with severeto-profound hearing loss are unable to extract useful information from the TFS due to their distorted temporal resolution.
+Instead they increasingly rely on the envelope information.
+Therefore, it is crucial to preserve the shape of the envelope as much as possible when the speech signal is amplified by a hearing aid.
 Figure 3 illustrates the temporal envelope of a speech signal.
 Fast acting compression can have a detrimental effect on that shape; especially when higher compression ratios are applied.
 To keep the intensity differences of the envelope shape, Speech GuardTM LX applies a linear window.
 The linear window of Speech Guard LX keeps the envelope shape and therefore provides crucial information for the severe-to-profound hearing loss user for understanding speech, because the signal in the linear window is not as squeezed.
 Speech Guard LX defines the dynamic properties of the compressor, i.e. attack and release times, while DSE defines the static properties, compression ratios and compression kneepoint.
 Together, the combination of Speech Guard LX and DSE work together to provide a signal that preserves as much of the natural speech detail as possible for the people with this degree of hearing loss.